emartech/pgarchive/Manual.md

 Container configuration file:

 $PGARCHIVE/pgarchive.conf
-                    Contains various settings, primarily persisted upstream connection parameters, and a running counter for clone port numbers.
+                    Contains container specific settings: Primarily persisted upstream connection parameters from init, and some more regarding expiry and for the cron jobs.
-                    This is sourced as a shell script, and could theoretically be used to override most internal variables and functions, at your own risk.
+                    This is sourced as a shell script just before commands are executed and could be used to override most internal variables and functions, at your own risk.
 ```

 [archive_timeout]: http://www.postgresql.org/docs/9.4/static/runtime-config-wal.html#GUC-ARCHIVE-TIMEOUT